Skip to main content

 Summary

-1. Decide which stage (compile, stream, or custom transport) best suits your use‑case.
+1. Choose the stage (compile, stream, or custom transport) that best fits your needs.

-2. Write a plugin function receiving (mail, done) and attach it with transporter.use() (or implement transport.send).
+2. Write a plugin function that accepts (mail, done) and register it with transporter.use(), or implement transport.send() for a custom transport.